wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 ### 2. Certificates

-To securely direct traffic to your origins Wallarm needs to obtain certificates for your domains.
+To securely direct traffic to your origins, Wallarm needs to obtain certificates for your domains.
 These certificates will be issued based on the DNS zones you specify in the **Certificates** section.

 Once configuration is complete, Wallarm will provide a CNAME for each DNS zone.
 Add this CNAME record to your DNS settings to verify domain ownership and complete the certificate issuance process.